JOAONUNES96/Client-Calendar-Management/README.md

 ## Current Status

-The project is currently in the planning and setup phase.
-Specific functionalities and endpoints will be defined in the upcoming development cycles.
+The project is currently in the initial development phase.
+At the moment was developed the integration with ElasticSearch and the first API Endpoint.
+It's possible that more specific functionalities and endpoints will be defined in the upcoming development cycles.